DRAGKILLS/BedWars-1/README.md

 # Other Info

-This plugin has not been tested, if you run into this problem please make sure you contact me right away so me and my team can help you with your problems, also we are be working on other minigames this isn't our only project, also this version is not stable
+This plugin has not been tested, if you run into this problem please make sure you contact me right away, also this version is stable

 # Todo list